Triple GIP/GLP-1/Glucagon Receptor Agonist12 mgInvestigational

 About the 12 mg Dose

 The 12 mg dose is the maximum dose studied in Phase 2 retatrutide clinical trials, reached at week 17 and continued through the end of the study period.
-This dose produced the most dramatic results in trials, with participants losing an average of 24.2% of their body weight at 48 weeks — the highest weight loss observed for any anti-obesity medication in clinical trials to date.
+Larger average weight changes were observed at this dose than at lower doses in the trial.
 Retatrutide remains investigational and is not yet FDA-approved.

 Frequently Asked Questions